Polymer/old-docs-site/articles/webview.md

   </a>
 </p>

 The WebView starter .zip provides an example Android Studio project to get you up and running.
-It contains a basic mobile web app that uses some of {{site.project_title}}'s [core](/docs/elements/core-elements.html) and [paper elements](/docs/elements/paper-elements.html).
-You should be able load it directly onto an Android L device/emulator and see it in action.
-More on minimum Android/SDK versions in the next section.
+It contains a basic mobile web app that uses _some_ of {{site.project_title}}'s [core](/docs/elements/core-elements.html) and [material design](/docs/elements/material.html) [paper elements](/docs/elements/paper-elements.html).
+You should be able load it directly onto an device running Android L or the emulator to see it in action.
+More on minimum Android/SDK versions, later.

-**Pro Tip:** Before you begin, develop your app as a standalone web app first.
-Leave the fancy WebView stuff until the end.
-The Android Emulator can be painfully slow to run and is extremely clunky for debugging web apps.
-It's much faster to iterate using your normal workflow.
-Once are the sharp edges are ironed out, dive into WebView-fying it.

 ## Minimum Android and SDK versions

 {{site.project_title}} works under Android 4.4.3+, which ships with the Chromium-based WebView version 33.0.0.0.
-However, to gain native browser support for all of the web component APIs (HTML Imports, Custom elements, templates, and Shadow DOM), it's important to target **Android L (SDK version 20)**, where **Chrome 36.0.0.0** is the default WebView.
+However, to gain native browser support for all of the web component APIs (HTML Imports, Custom elements, `<template>`, Shadow DOM), it's important to target **Android L (SDK version 20)**, where **Chrome 36.0.0.0** is the default WebView.
 Anything pre-Android L will require {{site.project_title}}'s polyfills and you won't see the awesome performance benefits of having native browser support.

 To install/update Android SDK, run the SDK manager in Android Studio: